SolitarySpiral/python-image-dowloader/README.md

 nozomi.la API in Python.

 ## Huge my own update
-Add multiprocessing and async
+- Add multiprocessing and async, you can input your favorite tags and program will download them to folders
-Russian comments for messages
+- Russian comments for messages
-Small changes in api file.
+- Small changes in api file.
+- Readable folders with `artist:Name` tags in `artist Name`
-Main file to launch is __init__
+- Main file to launch is `__init__`

 1. Select dir to load images
 ```